PreLoRA: Hybrid Pre-training of Vision Transformers with Full Training and Low-Rank Adapters: Experimental Results

 \subsection{Experimental Setup}

-\paragraph{Model and Data:}To showcase the advantages of our \prelora{} framework, we employ the \textit{ViT-Large} architecture as a representative vision model, trained from scratch on the ImageNet-1k dataset.
+{\textbf{Model and Data}:}To showcase the advantages of our \prelora{} framework, we employ the \textit{ViT-Large} architecture as a representative vision model, trained from scratch on the ImageNet-1k dataset.
 For an effective configuration to train ViT-Large from scratch on ImageNet-1K dataset, we adopt the training configuration prescribed by Steiner et al. \cite{steiner2021train}.

-\paragraph{Hardware:}Training was conducted in a distributed setting on a supercomputing cluster.
-A total of 64 NVIDIA A100 GPUs were used across 16 compute nodes connected via NVLink, to enable high-bandwidth and low-latency inter-GPU communication.
-Each GPU features 6912 CUDA cores and 432 Tensor cores, supporting FP32, FP16, BF16, and Int8 precisions.
-They have 40 GiB of HBM2, offering a memory bandwidth of 6.4 TB/s and thermal design power of 600 watts.
-The host is equipped with a 2.8 GHz AMD EPYC Milan 7543P 32-core CPU and 512 GB of DDR4 RAM.
+{\textbf{Hardware}:} Training was performed on a distributed supercomputing cluster using 64 NVIDIA A100 GPUs across 16 NVLink-connected nodes for high-bandwidth, low-latency communication.
+Each GPU provides 40 GB HBM2 memory with support for FP32, FP16, BF16, and INT8 precision.
+Compute nodes are equipped with 2.8 GHz AMD EPYC Milan 7543P (32-core) CPUs and 512 GB DDR4 RAM.

-\paragraph{Software and Code:} The HuggingFace library (v0.33.0) provided the model architecture, which was implemented in PyTorch (v2.7.1) for distributed training with LoRA support from PEFT (v0.15.2).
-The project is open-source, with code publicly available on GitHub: \url{https://anonymous.4open.science/r/PreLoRA-7324}, which also contains the data processing and visualization scripts using multiple Python packages.
+{\textbf{Software and Code}:} Experiments were implemented in PyTorch (v2.7.1) using HuggingFace Transformers (v0.33.0) with LoRA support via PEFT (v0.15.2).
+The open-source code, including data processing and visualization scripts, is available at \url{https://anonymous.4open.science/r/PreLoRA-D624}.

-\paragraph{Hyperparameters:} In our \prelora{} approach, following Dahal et al. \citep{10820024} we employed 3 consecutive windows of 3 epochs each for the partial convergence test (Algorithm~\ref{alg:conv_test}) by setting $k$=3 and $m$=3.
-Testing for convergence too frequently risks false positives from local minima, whereas overly large windows can prolong full-parameter training unnecessarily.
-We define $\alpha$ = [query (q), key (k), value (v), dense (d), output (o)] as the set of target modules for training in the \prelora{} framework.
-Our experiments evaluate how the hyperparameters $\tau$ and $\zeta$, which control the strictness of the convergence test, mediate the trade-off between accuracy and efficiency.
-We further investigate the effect of the warmup window size $w$, which dictates how many epochs the LoRA modules are trained jointly with the full base model prior to freezing its weights.
-For the dynamic rank assignment algorithm, ranks were constrained between 8 and 64.
+{\textbf{Hyperparameters}:} Following Dahal et al.~\cite{10820024}, \prelora{} uses a partial convergence test with $k{=}3$ windows of $m{=}3$ epochs each.
+The target modules are $\alpha = {\text{[q (query), k (key), v (value), d (dense), o (output)]}}$.
+We study the impact of convergence thresholds $\tau$ and $\zeta$ on the accuracy–efficiency trade-off, and the warmup window $w$ for joint LoRA and full-model training before freezing base weights.
+Dynamic rank assignment is constrained between 8 and 64.